johnmee/johnmee.com/pages/how-to-be-a-frontend-developer.md

 # Frontend Development Primer

-> Runs through some basics of the Frontend Developer role, their tools, skills, and resources&mdash;I spent a little time recently being schooled by a Frontend Developer and learned a few things which demonstrated the world never stops changing:
+> Runs through some basics of the Frontend Developer role: their tools, skills, and resources&mdash;I spent a little time recently being schooled by a Frontend Developer and learned a few things which demonstrated the world never stops changing:
  CSS3 has arrived.